 - Bundle several different insurance policies together at a discount to encourage the client to purchase more than they originally intended to, eg. grouping dental, vision, cancer, and health insurance policies together.

 CRMs, or customer relationship management services, can help companies with their cross-selling initiatives a lot.
 The content and information garnered from CRM data systems can be studied and implemented so that the right customers are being offered the right products based on real data from ages to incomes to past purchases and more.
 This data can also be used in email marketing campaigns and other marketing strategies to trigger more promotions and increase profits.

-With CRMs, insurance agencies can determine which products customers are primarily interested in and which supplementary products or services they require the most to encourage them to purchase more items.
+With insurance CRM software, agencies can determine which products customers are primarily interested in and which supplementary products or services they require the most to encourage them to purchase more items.